 Next session: January – May, 2023 (3rd Tuesday of each month meetings, 4-6pm)

 Location: Meetings will be held virtually and regionally.
 Applicants should sign up through the facility in their region.

 - San Diego County: National Marine Mammal Foundation (www.nmmf.org)

 - Orange County: Pacific Marine Mammal Center (www.pacificmmc.org)

 - Los Angeles County: Marine Mammal Care Center (www.marinemammalcare.org)

-Time Commitment: The council meets once per month for two hours.
+Time Commitment: The council meets once a month for two hours.
 Additional hours outside of meetings are required to fulfill the community project.
-Each regional site will provide a monthly schedule.
+Contact your regional site for a monthly schedule.

 Qualifications: All levels of experience are welcome.
 Applicants need only have a passion for marine science and ocean conservation to participate.
-Selections will be based on responses to questions included.
+Applications will be weighed based on essay responses to questions included.

 Acceptance is predicated on the applicant’s ability to commit to all sessions of the program and willingness to participate in and fulfill the conservation awareness initiative.
-Students will need access to a reliable internet connection for online meetings as well as transportation to meetings held at their regional site with considerations made for adapting to the COVID situation at the time of the meeting.
-We will work to find solutions for those who do not have access to reliable internet.
+Students must have access to a reliable internet connection for online meetings as well as transportation to meetings held at their regional sight.

 Cost: This program is grant funded and at no cost to participants, but participants must be able to provide their own transportation for in-person meetings.